scontain/scone_flask_redis_tutorial/README.md

 export SCONECTL_REPO=registry.scontain.com/cicd # default is registry.scontain.com/sconectl
-export VERSION=5.8.0  # default version is "latest". export CAS="cas" # set the name of the CAS instance that we should used; default is "cas" export CAS_NAMESPACE="default" # set the Kubernetes namespace of the CAS instance that we should used; default is "default"
+export VERSION=5.8.0  # default version is "latest". export CAS="cas" # set the name of the CAS instance that we should used; default is "cas" export CAS_NAMESPACE="scone-system" # set the Kubernetes namespace of the CAS instance that we should used; default is "default"
 # if you want to use the latest stable release, ensure that these variables are not set:
 unset SCONECTL_REPO
 unset VERSION